kareemmahlees/meta-x/README.md

 ## What does it introduce

-MySQL Meta introduces a RESTFull and GraphQL API that allows you to control your MySQL database through http requests, i.e creating tables and databases, adding columns and deleting columns.
+**MetaX** introduces a _RESTFull_ and _GraphQL_ API that allows you to control your database through http requests programmatically, i.e creating tables and databases, adding columns and deleting columns, etc .

 ![Screen shot of running application](./docs/screenshot.png)